For some people, it signifies emptiness, loneliness, and hopelessness.

 - visiting someone else who can’t get out or who will be alone?

 If your place isn’t big enough, then find a place that is.
-If you belong to a church, ask about using the fellowship hall to invite a passel of folks who need a place to go and a friend who cares.
+You can ask to use the fellowship hall of your church.
+Invite a passel of folks who need a place to go and a friend who cares.

 If you’ve lived in your community longer than a few years, you’re bound to know someone in the hospital or the nursing home, or someone else who is grieving and afraid.
 You’ll know folks who are spending the holidays alone.